Divorce Worksheets & Checklists

 Miller Law Group, P.C. has prepared several free worksheets, checklists, and other planning documents to help you:

-- Income and Asset Analysis: When dividing assets and debt, start by taking a full inventory of the marital estate.
-Basics include any income or assets held by either spouse or acquired during the marriage including retirement plans, pension plans, 401ks, IRAs, deferred compensation, stock options, bonus compensation, commission, club memberships, brokerage accounts, stocks, bonds, bank accounts, closely-held or family-owned businesses, medical practices, real estate, card collections, artwork, tax refunds, etc. Use this checklist to consider all possible items.
+When dividing assets and debt, take a full inventory of the marital estate.
+Basics include any income or assets held by either spouse or acquired during the marriage including retirement plans, pension plans, 401ks, IRAs, deferred compensation, stock options, bonus compensation, commission, club memberships, brokerage accounts, stocks, bonds, bank accounts, closely-held or family-owned businesses, medical practices, real estate, card collections, artwork, tax refunds, etc.

 We receive many referrals from other lawyers and satisfied clients, including opposing attorneys from former cases, which is a strong indication of our Massachusetts family law firm's success.
 To learn more about how we can help you, call (508) 502-7002 or contact us online for a free, no-obligation consultation at any of our local offices.